Conservation Wish List

 The conservation, safeguarding, and preservation of books, maps, and manuscripts of historic and cultural significance are central to our mission and require ongoing support.
 With such vast collections, our list covers a wide range of topics–from natural history to American history, world exploration to the cultural influences here in Charleston.
 By nature, these items represent core areas of our collection that reveal our past and help us interpret our world today.

 This year, our curated list of works needing conservation features nine works from our vaults, two of which are included in our Rare, Prized, and Valuable publication that showcases our Favorite Fifty from the collection.
 Each item presents an opportunity to become directly involved in one of the most important and historic, but often hidden, aspects of the Library Society.
-To learn more about the adoption of one of the below works, please contact our Director of Collections, Lisa Hayes.
+To learn more about the adoption of one of the works below, please contact our Director of Collections, Lisa Hayes.
+Learn more about the 2026 Conservation Wish List HERE.